Quilter Cheviot Sustainable Opportunities Growth Fund

 Sustainable, Responsible &/or ESG Policy:

-We recognize that well managed companies are better placed to generate long term returns to clients.
+We recognize that well-managed companies are better placed to generate long term returns to clients.
 As such, we aim to identify, understand, and monitor the key environmental, social and governance (ESG) issues surrounding the companies, sectors, and regions in which we invest.
-We employ an independent specialist firm (Ethical Screening) to screen the securities researched by our analysts and advise which ones should be excluded, ensuring the exclusions are applied fairly and consistently.
-The Climate Assets Funds exclusions include fossil fuel exploration and production, tobacco, gambling, alcohol and factory farming.
+We employ an independent specialist firm to screen the securities researched by our analysts and advise which ones should be excluded, ensuring the exclusions are applied fairly and consistently.
+The Funds’ exclusions include fossil fuel exploration and production, tobacco, gambling, alcohol and factory farming.

 Process: